-BBQ (Block Bad Queries) is a simple script that protects your website against malicious URL requests.
+BBQ Firewall is a lightweight, super-fast plugin that protects your site against a wide range of threats.
 BBQ checks all incoming traffic and quietly blocks bad requests containing nasty stuff like

-If you’re running BBQ and discover that it’s blocking some page, you can “whitelist” the offending string to restore access.
+If you’re running BBQ and discover that it’s blocking some legitimate URL, you can “whitelist” the offending pattern to restore access.
 Let’s look at an example.

 Let’s say that BBQ is blocking a page located at the following URL:

 This URL is blocked by BBQ because of the colon

 To resolve the issue, we can install the BBQ whitelist plugin and remove the matching pattern from

 $request_uri_array.
 To do so, open the plugin file and edit the “whitelist items” like so:

 $bbq_whitelist_request_uri_items = array('\/http\:', '\:\/\/');